evernost/rootsOfChaos/README.md

 ## *Optimal transport* between polynomials
 For a given cycle length and a given order (usually 2nd order, since it seems to contain every period), there are usually several polynomial solving for it.
 To answer the initial question, we must now:
+- make sure that candidates have a *real* own cycle length (e.g. some 3-cycles have an orbit really close to a 2-cycle)
 - find *the proper candidate* for each cycle length
 - find *the proper way* to transition from one candidate to the other
 - define what we mean by "*the proper*"...